rockstor/rockstor-doc/howtos/v3_to_v4.rst

 - Stable (3.9.2-57) - April 2020
 - Testing (3.9.1-16) - November 2017

-Our `downloadable <https://rockstor.com/dls.html>`_ v4 installers have the most Stable channel release preinstalled.
+Our `downloadable <https://rockstor.com/dls.html>`_ v4 installers aim to have the most recent Stable channel release preinstalled.
 Below is a non-exhaustive list of notes, recommendations and warnings for user planning on going through the upgrade process.